iskrenpanteleev/Gallery/README.md

 - PHP >=8.1

 ## Configuration
-- Configure your DB connection innside the .env file located in the root directory of the project
+- Configure your DB connection inside the .env file located in the root directory of the project

 ## Installation and serving
 - composer install